Moisture and drainage standards help keep homes dry. All rental properties must follow the moisture and drainage standards.

 Exemptions to the moisture ingress and drainage standard

-It is not reasonably practicable to install something if a professional installer can’t access the area without:
+An exemption applies if it is not possible for a professional installer to access the area without:

 • carrying out substantial building work